timbroder/timbroder.com/source/_posts/2014-06-15-launch-center-pro-trello-via-ifttt.markdown

   5. On the Trello board you wish to work with: Go into the settings and click “Email-to-board Settings.”
 Grab the email address for that board.
 Choose which list the card should be added and it’s position._ The email in this screenshot is hooked up to anything._
 ![](https://farm4.staticflickr.com/3881/14427446122_587019f3fe_z_d.jpg)

   6. In the “Then” of your IFTTT recipe, choose Gmail.
 In the To Address, add in the trello address.
-Leave just “{{Value 1}}” in the subject.
+Leave just ```{% verbatim %} “{{Value 1}}” {% endverbatim %}``` in the subject.
 This will become the title of the card.
 If you want to add a description or other attributes of the card, use the other Values that Launch Center Pro provides.
 More on how email variables are used by Trello is available [here](http://blog.trello.com/create-cards-via-email/).
 ![](https://farm6.staticflickr.com/5073/14425422041_9acc965248_z_d.jpg)

   7. In LCP: Add a new action -&gt; System Actions -&gt; IFTTT.
 Name can be anything.
 Trigger Name must match the trigger name in IFTTT.
 For each value you want to use, add a text prompt.
 In this example I’m only using Value 1.